mesauravpanda/aboutme/README.md

 - 💬 Ask me about ...
 -->

-I'm a Full Stack Software Engineer.
+I'm a Software Engineer.
 I build web/mobile things.
-I've been building Angular, React.js, React Native, Node.js projects.
+I've been building Angular 8+,Javascript,Java(Spring Boot) projects as well as learning and currently working on React.js,React Native,Node.js.

 ⭐️ You can also find me on [Instagram](https://www.instagram.com/mesauravpanda/) and [Codepen](https://codepen.io/mesauravpanda).